newvoll/ssmbak/README.md

 # CLI Tutorial

-You'll need the [awcli](https://aws.amazon.com/cli/) unless you want to point and click in the AWS management console to follow along..
+You'll need the [awcli](https://aws.amazon.com/cli/) unless you want to point and click in the AWS management console to follow along.

+> [!WARNING]
+> There are sleeps in between steps to give SQS -> Lambda time to process.
+If AWS is slow, you might have to wait longer.

+There's an experimental script in tests/verify_cli_tutorial.sh that does the steps.

 ```
 SSMBAK_STACKNAME=ssmbak